 To be honest, Varkala doesn’t have a lot of charm but it’s a nice, cheap, beach town.
 While the shopping and food is mediocre, the views are beautiful, it’s way less crowded than Goa but just as Westernized and the surf is good.

 While wandering around Rajasthan, you should absolutely make the trip out to Jaisalmer, near the Pakistan border.
-Here you can be in a city that seems like it’s made only out of sand, with a huge fort towering over it, and go out on a camel safari in the Thar Desert.
+Here you can be in a city that seems like it’s made only out of the sand, with a huge fort towering over it, and go out on a camel safari in the Thar Desert.
 Here are tips for Jaisalmer, and here some tips for the camel safari.

 I’m sure you’ve seen the backwaters of Kerala in photos, and I have to say it IS truly as stunning as it looks.
 I’m more into staying a day on the boat rather than overnight, but I loved going down the river and watching the birds.
 Here is what to expect on a houseboat overnight.
+You can book an overnight stay in one here or just book a day tour in one here.

 22. Ziro Valley